Evan R. Bernstein

-For the Israeli former Olympic wrestler, see Evan Bernstein (athlete).

 Evan R. Bernstein (born October 6, 1974) is an American public figure and community leader, known for his work with Jewish NGOs.
 He worked for the Anti-Defamation League (ADL) from 2013 and became the inaugural CEO and National Director of Community Security Service (CSS) in May 2020.
+Since November 2023, Bernstein has been the vice president of community relations at the Jewish Federations of North America (JFNA).

 Early life and education

 Bernstein was born in New London, Connecticut on October 6, 1974.
 He attended East Lyme High School and was educated at Western Connecticut State University, where he played lacrosse and studied social work.
 Bernstein graduated in 1998 with a Bachelor of Arts.
 In 2007, he was the recipient of the Distinguished Alumni Achievement Award from Western Connecticut's School of Professional Studies.

 Bernstein received his Master of Liberal Arts from the Division of Continuing Education at Harvard University in 2011.
 While there he sat on the Hauser Center for Nonprofit Organizations Student Advisory Board based at the Kennedy School.
 He is on Harvard Alumni Association Board of Directors.